Prometheus Biosciences, Inc. A - GuruFocus.com

 Goldman Sachs & Co.
 LLC, SVB Securities LLC, Jefferies LLC and Guggenheim Securities, LLC are acting as joint bookrunning managers for the offering.

 The securities described above are being offered by Prometheus pursuant to a shelf registration statement that became automatically effective upon filing with the Securities and Exchange Commission (SEC).
-A preliminary prospectus supplement and accompanying prospectus relating to this offering will be filed with the SEC.
-When available, copies of the preliminary prospectus supplement and the accompanying prospectus relating to this offering may be obtained from: Goldman Sachs & Co.
+A preliminary prospectus supplement and accompanying prospectus relating to this offering were filed with the SEC and a final prospectus supplement relating to the offering will be filed with the SEC.
+The offering may be made only by means of a prospectus supplement and accompanying prospectus.
+When available, copies of the final prospectus supplement and the accompanying prospectus relating to this offering may be obtained from: Goldman Sachs & Co.
 LLC, at (866) 471-2526, Attention: Prospectus Department, 200 West Street, New York, New York 10282, [email protected]; SVB Securities LLC, at (800) 808-7525, ext.
-6105, Attention: Syndicate Department, 53 State Street, 40th Floor, Boston, Massachusetts 02109, [email protected]; Jefferies LLC, at (877) 821-7388, Attention: Equity Syndicate Prospectus Department, 520 Madison Avenue, New York, New York 10022, [email protected]; and Guggenheim Securities, LLC, at (212) 518-9544, Attention: Equity Syndicate Department, 330 Madison Avenue, New York, New York 10017, [email protected] Electronic copies of the preliminary prospectus supplement and accompanying prospectus will also be available on the website of the SEC at http://www.sec.gov.
+6105, Attention: Syndicate Department, 53 State Street, 40th Floor, Boston, Massachusetts 02109, [email protected]; Jefferies LLC, at (877) 821-7388, Attention: Equity Syndicate Prospectus Department, 520 Madison Avenue, New York, New York 10022, [email protected]; and Guggenheim Securities, LLC, at (212) 518-9544, Attention: Equity Syndicate Department, 330 Madison Avenue, New York, New York 10017, [email protected] Electronic copies of the final prospectus supplement and accompanying prospectus will also be available on the website of the SEC at http://www.sec.gov.

 This press release shall not constitute an offer to sell or the solicitation of an offer to buy, nor shall there be any sale of these securities in any jurisdiction in which such offer, solicitation or sale would be unlawful prior to the registration or qualification under the securities laws of any such jurisdiction.